Arafly/personal_cheatsheets/git.md

 	`$ git log -- file.js`
 - TO SEE THE HISTORY OF WHAT CHANGES HAPPENED
 	`$ git show`

+- To see which changes you've done before committing them?
+	`git diff`

 ### To update git version on Windows